 Everyone gets up before dawn again and it’s so cold that the water inside is frozen, so they can’t wash.
-At least the porridge is OK this morning.
+At least the porridge is okay this morning.

 Jane starts having to actually do lessons with everyone else, which include sewing.